nihitkhandelwal-eng/The_Brainforest/🌵 Workbench.md

 First Thing before you start on the shared vault

+1. Go to Github Desktop
-1. Make sure the current branch is selected as main
+2. Make sure the current branch is selected as main
-2. Pull from Main → Ctrl+Shift+P
+3. Pull from Main → Ctrl+Shift+P
-3. Ctrl+B → To Show Branches
+4. Ctrl+B → To Show Branches
-4. Click on Anne
+5. Click on Anne
-5. Ctrl+Shift+U → To update from main
+6. Ctrl+Shift+U → To update from main
-6. Send Ctrl+P → To Push
+7. Send Ctrl+P → To Push